codewithgun/learn-postgres/concurrency-lock/README.md

 | Phantom read | Different `records` was returned from the same query in a single transaction, due to `insert` or `delete` commit from another transaction | Repeatable Reads, Read uncommitted, Read committed | https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads |

 ## Isolation
+Isolation control the seperation (isolation) between transactions.
+We can think as different transaction having different workspace, while isolation control the visibility of query made in the workspace for another workspace.

 | Type | Description | Lock |
 | --- | --- | --- |
 | Read uncommitted | Transaction 1 can read all uncommitted changes made by transaction 2 | No locks |